christianrondeau/GoToWindow/PLUGINS.md

 ### Extending the Existing List

 Since you have access to the previous plugins list in BuildList, you can modify it and replace entries by your own.
+You'll need to find entries that implement `IWindowSearchResult`, which provide everything you need to interact with the window.

 ### Reusing the existing views